contentful/extensions/samples/shopify/README.md

 ![figure](http://contentful.github.io/extensions/assets/Shopify-Product-Demo.gif "Contentful Shopify Product UI Extension demo")

-To make the UI extension work you'll need a valid [Storefront API token](https://help.shopify.com/api/reference/access/storefrontaccesstoken) and the API endpoint of your Shopify store.
+To make the UI extension work you'll need a valid [Storefront API token](https://help.shopify.com/api/reference/access/storefrontaccesstoken) with `unauthenticated_read_product_listings` scope and the API endpoint of your Shopify store.
 By default the UI-extension uses instance parameters which are pre-configured for demo purposes:

 See `extension.json` for the details: